doughtmw/surgeon-assist-net/README.md

 ### Comparing accuracy and latency of PyTorch and ONNX converted models
 - Finally, the PyTorch model and ONNX model are used to comaparatively evaluate the latency and prediction accuracy on a subset of the test set
-- The average inference times measure in PyTorch and ONNX are output to the command line
+- The average inference times measured in PyTorch and ONNX are output to the command line
 ```
 Test progress: 100.00 % [500 / 500]
 Average PT inference: [574.898 ms] PT Acc: [0.60] Average ONNX inference: [107.329 ms] ONNX Acc: [0.60]